hack-a-chain-software/clickdapp/README.md

 The ClickdApp repository is based on Plasmic App Hosting ([Plasmic App Hosting Documentation](https://docs.plasmic.app/learn/app-hosting/)), which acts as the infrastructure for Plasmic Studio projects.
 For more information about Plasmic Studio, visit [Plasmic Studio](https://studio.plasmic.app/).

-Before setting up the local server, it's essential to save the keys of the Plasmic project you intend to use with clickdapp.
+**Step 0.0 -** Before setting up the local server, it's essential to save the keys of the Plasmic project you intend to use with clickdapp.

 In your Plasmic Studio, navigate to the 'Code' section.